nushell/nushell.github.io/commands/docs/do.md

  -  `--ignore-shell-errors, -s`: ignore shell errors as the closure runs
  -  `--ignore-program-errors, -p`: ignore external program errors as the closure runs
  -  `--capture-errors, -c`: catch errors as the closure runs, and return them
+ -  `--env, -`: keep the environment defined inside the command

 ## Parameters